From Discrete to Continuous Binary Best-Response Dynamics: Discrete Fluctuations Almost Surely Vanish with Population Size: Problem Formulation

 the resulting state space then equals $\bm{\mathcal{X}}_{ss} \cap {\frac{1}{\N}}\mathbb{Z}^{{\p + \p'}}$.

-The evolution of the state defines the \emph{population dynamics} and {are} governed by update rules \eqref{eq: scor}, \eqref{eq: santi}, and the activation sequence of the agents.
-More specifically, the activation sequence is generated by the sequence of random variables $\langle {A}_k\rangle{{_{k=0}^\infty}}$ where ${A}_k$ is the agent active at time index $k$ and takes values in $[\N]$ with the distribution $\mathbb{P}[{A}_k = i] = \frac{1}{\N}$. {A realization of an activation sequence $\langle {A}_k \rangle_{k=0}^{\infty}$ is \emph{persistent} \cite{ramazi2016networks}, if for every agent $i$ and every $K>0$ there exists a time index $T>K$ such that $A_T=i$.}
+The evolution of the state defines the \emph{population dynamics} which are governed by update rules \eqref{eq: scor}, \eqref{eq: santi}, and the activation sequence of the agents.
+More specifically, the activation sequence is generated by the sequence of mutually independent random variables $\langle {A}_k\rangle{_{k=0}^\infty}$ where ${A}_k$ is the agent active at time index $k$ and takes values in $[\N]$ with the distribution $\mathbb{P}[{A}_k = i] = \frac{1}{\N}$.
+A realization of an activation sequence $\langle {A}_k \rangle_{k=0}^{\infty}$ is \emph{persistent} \cite{ramazi2016networks}, if for every agent $i$ and every $K>0$ there exists a time index $T>K$ such that $A_T=i$.

-As shown in \Cref{lem:discretedynamics}, the above definition of population dynamics is equivalent to the following compact version. \begin{definition} The \textbf{\emph{discrete {best-response} population dynamics}} are defined by the following discrete time stochastic equation for $k=0,1,\ldots$
+As shown in \Cref{lem:discretedynamics}, the above definition of population dynamics is equivalent to the following compact version. \begin{definition} The \textbf{\emph{discrete {best-response} population dynamics}} are defined by the following discrete-time stochastic equation for $k=0,1,\ldots$